- Outdoor Recreation

 - Plan Your Trip

-Happenings such as the 4th of July Event, Parks & Trails Gala, Big Sky Pro Bull Riding Calcutta, Dog Days of Summer, concerts, kids camps, and numerous sports tournaments offer entertainment and recreation throughout the summer all around the area in a little more organized fashion.
-Event calendars are also available at many businesses in the area, as well as at bsccmt.org, visitbigskymt.com and bigskyresort.com.
+Happenings such as the 4th of July Event, the Artisan Festival, weekly farmer's markets, concerts, kids camps, and numerous sports tournaments offer entertainment and recreation throughout the summer all around the area in a little more organized fashion.
+Event calendars are also available at many businesses in the area, as well as at https://bscomt.org/, visitbigskymt.com and bigskyresort.com.

 Every day that passes reinforces my opinion that the Big Sky Community is privileged to the opportunity to never be bored or run out of things to do.
 Whether you’re visiting for a day, week, summer, or you’re a full time resident, do yourself a favor and go enjoy one—or all—of the unique recreational opportunities available here.
 Take it from the new guy, this place is one-of-a-kind and should not be taken for granted.
 Now get out there and take advantage of it!